mediapress/mediapress-featured-content/readme.txt

 You may need to follow the following steps.

-1. Download `mediapress-featured-content.xyz.zip` (where xyz is version number )and extract
+1. Download `mpp-featured-content.xyz.zip` (where xyz is version number )and extract
-2. Upload `mediapress-featured-content` directory to the `/wp-content/plugins/` directory
+2. Upload `mpp-featured-content` directory to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. That's all.